Learning this half term in class 3 – Elder

 Your child will be taking their end of key stage SATs in May 2018.
 We hope the information below will help you understand your child’s SATs tests in a little more detail.

 What are SAT’s?

 SATs (Standard Attainment Tests) take place at the end of year 6 and are designed to test pupils’ knowledge and understanding of the key stage 2 programme of study.
 All year 6 children across the country are tested in English and Maths and this gives the government a clear picture of what standards look like.
 It also helps parents compare their child’s progress with children of the same age nationally.
-This is the second year that a year 6 cohort has been tested on the new curriculum that was introduced in September 2014.
+This is the third year that a year 6 cohort has been tested on the new curriculum that was introduced in September 2014.
 Consequently, the testing process has been changed to previous years to account for this.

 What will my child have to do?